decirella/pi_workshop/readme.md

 ## Raspberry Pi Workshop - Scripts
-This (ongoing) collection of scripts have been created for showing different applications that utilize features of the Raspberry Pi platform.
-Each scritp is used in our Introduction to Raspberry Pi workshops.
-The workshops are designed to provide some insight and demonstration the Pi platform while answering the *what? why? and how?* questions that one might have when being exposed the board for the first time.
+This (ongoing) collection of scripts has been created for showing different applications that utilize features of the Raspberry Pi platform.
+Each script is used in our *Introduction to Raspberry Pi* workshops.
+The workshops are designed to provide some insight and demonstration the Pi platform while answering the *what? why? and how?* questions that one might have when being exposed to the board for the first time.

 ### switch.py